LopesX/Tor-bot/ReadMe.txt

 5- Make sure to adjust the script cordinates to your browser.

+6- Make sure Tor is installed ('Daaahh')

+7- Open Tor and dissable the NoScript add-on from ad-on from the browser's menu

-6-MAKE SURE TOR IS CLOSED BEFORE YOU RUN THE SCRIPT.
+7-MAKE SURE TOR IS CLOSED BEFORE YOU RUN THE SCRIPT.

-thank´s I hope this is usefull :) if you have any questions or issues let me know i'll gladly help.
+Thank's I hope this is usefull :)
+If you have any questions or issues let me know, I'll gladly help.